Odinani: Kola nut

 Kola nut (ọ́jị̀, or ọ́jị̀ Ìgbò) offerings and prayers (ị́gọ́ ọ́jị̀, 'kola nut blessing', ị́wá ọ́jị̀, 'kola nut breaking') can be performed personally between one and his spirit or in a group in a form of a prayer or chant.
 The saluter addresses their personal god or chi as well as alusi and their ancestors.
 These kola nuts are held in a special round bowl called ọ́kwá with a compartment at the centre of the bowl for condiments for the kola nut such as alligator pepper (or capsicum cayenne, ósẹ̀ ọ́jị́) and ground peanuts.
 The bowl and kola nut rite is used to welcome visitors into a household.
 After the prayer, the ceremony ends with the saluter sharing pieces of the kola with the group, known as ị́ké ọ́jị̀.
 The kola is supposed to cut by hand, but more recently knives have become acceptable.
-When the cola has three cotyledons, or parts, it is considered an ọ́jị̀ ìkéǹgà in some northern communities (going by other names in communities Ikenga doesn't operate) and is considered a sign of great luck, bravery and nobility.
+When the cola has three cotyledons, or parts, it is considered an ọ́jị̀ ìkéǹgà in some northern communities (going by other names in communities Ikenga does not operate) and is considered a sign of great luck, bravery and nobility.
 O wetalu oji wetalu ndu — 'one who brings kola brings life' is a popular saying that points to the auspiciousness of the kola rite.

+Folktales

+The Igbos have been known to pass down their culture from generation to generation with the use of verbal (largely undocumented) stories.
+Examples include: